AmosEgel/smuthi/README.rst

 License: SMUTHI is provided under the MIT license.

 Author: Amos Egel.
-Mail to amos.egel@kit.edu or amos.egel@gmail.com  for support or to report a problem.
+Mail to amos.egel@kit.edu for support or to report a problem.

 For a guide how to install and use the software, see the `documentation <http:\\smuthi.readthedocs.io>`_.